What if the entire personal finance industry is focussing us on the wrong things?

 Imagine we humans are like PCs.
 Our bodies are the hardware and our money blueprint is the operating software that’s been programmed into us.
 We emerge from the “factory” of childhood into adult life with our money blueprint installed.
 This then forms the lens through which we see the world.

-Our blueprint comes from sources of authority growing up including parents, other family, teachers, the media, churches etc. All of these try to influence us, mostly for our own good but often to suit their pre-conceptions or agenda.
+Our blueprint comes from sources of authority growing up including parents, other family, teachers, the media, churches etc. All of these try to influence us, mostly for our own good but sometimes to suit their own agenda.

-Unfortunately most people are brought up on half truths.
+Unfortunately most people did not have parents who were financially sophisticated.
+So they get brought up to be financially illiterate.
 They may have been told that all rich people are greedy…or that you can have money or happiness but not both.
-They may have been told that you can’t take it with you and you only live once etc.
+They may have been told that you can’t take it with you and You Only Live Once etc.

-Someone who has internalised these mantras may self-sabotage and act in a way that ensures they never have to suffer the burden of being rich.
-If you’ve been brought up to believe that rich people are greedy and that being greedy is bad, then you will never get rich.
-You will find ways to ensure that outcome.
-This may explain why we see so much ridiculous spending all around us.
+Someone who has internalised these mantras will act in a way that ensures they never have to suffer the burden of being rich.
+This is self-sabotage.
+If you’ve been brought up to believe that rich people are greedy and bad, then you’ll find ways to ensure you stay poor.
+This may help explain why we see so much ridiculous spending all around us.

 Eker is one of those inspirational gurus that strides around a stage in front of thousands of people with a headset microphone, a tan and suspiciously good hair for a man of his age (I’m just jealous).
 He tells folksy anecdotes and shouts out things like REPEAT AFTER ME, I HAVE A MILLIONAIRE MIND! and the audience shout it right back…like lemmings would if they could shout.
 So we can ignore him right?

 We should not ignore Eker for one good reason…he is Right.
 When The Escape Artist finds a guru that is Right, I don’t criticise his tan.
-No, I bow the fuck down and learn as much as I can from them.
+No, I learn as much as I can from them.

 Eker tells us how to think like the rich.
 To win the money game you need a mixture of offence (earning more, taking intelligent risks) and defence (low spending, wealth preservation).
 You can’t just penny pinch or just earn your way to being rich.

 Not only did Eker make a small fortune in a real business (sports equipment), he then made an even bigger fortune in training, motivational courses and seminars.
-Eker understands human psychology (as it relates to wealth) better than anyone I’ve read before.
+Eker understands the psychology of how people think about money better than anyone I’ve read before.

 Stuck in a comprehensive school in East Anglia, going to work in the City seemed impossibly glamorous.
 I wanted money and never to worry about it again.
 I didn’t know my Krug from my Kestrel but I could learn that stuff later, right?